D-Mobilelab/promiselite/README.md

 ### What is PromiseLite? ###

-PromiseLite is a light, browser-friendly implementation of JavaScript promises.
+*PromiseLite* is a light, browser-friendly implementation of JavaScript promises.

 ### Setup ###

-If you want to use PromiseLite in your project, just download
+If you want to use *PromiseLite* in your project, just download
 ```
 #!JavaScript

 dist/promiselite.min.js
 ```
- and import it into a HTML script tag.
+ and import it into a HTML script tag, like this:

 ```
 #!HTML